naosh1ma/U25-ArturAdigamov/MemoryGame/README.md

 # Memory Game

-A simple memory game on Java with Swing.
+A simple memory game in Java with Swing.

 ### Features